foerstj/halloween/README.md

   - Replaces some plants & items with pumpkins (template replacement)

 ## Installation & Compatibility
 - This mod is made for LoA, and also alters LoA content.
-It might work with Vanilla, but wasn't tested thoroughly.
+It should work with Vanilla, but wasn't tested thoroughly.
   - The pumpkin texture is misaligned in Vanilla.
-This can be remedied by using Pumpkin-vanilla-fix.dsres.
+This can be remedied by using "Halloween - Pumpkin-vanilla-fix.dsres".
 - This mod supports the original maps (KoE/UP/Yh/LoA/R2A) as well as some of my own (Ehland/EoS/UPZA).
 It affects other maps to a lesser extent.
 - To install, simply put the .dsres files in the DSLOA folder.
 - The "de" and "es" .dsres files are optional and contain translations into German and Spanish, which will be picked up if you have a German or Spanish installation.